 Our Second Chance Program seeks dogs from shelters and rescues that are difficult to adopt because of issues with; aggression toward humans, aggression toward other animals, phobic behaviors, anxiety, dominance, etc. We are up for the challenge to take on the most difficult dogs.
 We attempt to recruit candidates that have been in shelters or foster programs for extended periods of time.
 All candidates must be current on their vaccinations prior to entry in our program.

-If you are a shelter or rescue organization who would like to nominate a candidate for our Second Chance Program please feel free to email us at firstname.lastname@example.org
+If you are a shelter or rescue organization who would like to nominate a candidate for our Second Chance Program, or you are simply looking for more information on the program, please email Magdalena Szymanska at firstname.lastname@example.org.

 "Tails" of Success

 We decided to adopt from the shelter because we know there are so many wonderful dogs that are in need of a loving home and will always adopt from the shelter!
 The follow-up lessons provided by Highland Canine are so beneficial because both the pet and pet owner needs to learn proper training techniques since the dog is in a new environment and a lot of times their past is unknown.
 Reinforcing what they have already learned will make the transition much smoother.
 I would highly recommend using the training sessions that are offered because it will give the dog and owners the best possible chance at a safe and forever home!

 Gina – Statesville, NC